mapbox/mapbox-gl-native/platform/macos/docs/guides/For Style Authors.md

 `EdgeInsets(top:left:bottom:right:)` in Swift are specified in counterclockwise order, in contrast to the clockwise order defined by the style specification.

+Additionally, on macOS, a screen coordinate of (0, 0) is located at the lower-left corner of the screen.
+Therefore, a positive `CGVector.dy` means an offset or translation upward, while a negative `CGVector.dy` means an offset or translation downward.
+This is the reverse of how `CGVector` is interpreted on iOS.

 ## Filtering sources

 You can filter a shape or vector source by setting the